canonical/cloud-init/doc/rtd/development/contribute_docs.rst

 list that we use to track :ref:`CLA signatures <contributing-prerequisites>`:
 `tools/.github-cla-signers`_.

-This needs to be included alongside your first contribution: we cannot merge a PR that only adds your name to the CLA.
+Please include this in the same PR alongside your first contribution.
+Do not create a separate PR to add your name to the CLA signatures.

 If you need some help with your contribution, you can contact us on our `IRC channel <IRC_>`_.
 If you have already submitted a work-in-progress PR, you